Women in ancient and imperial China: Shang dynasty

 Statue of Fu Hao by a modern artist.

 Women's status varied between regions during the Shang dynasty.
 While Shang dynasty women are thought to have been considered lower in status to men, archaeological excavations of burials have shown that women not only could reach high status but that they also exercised political power.
 The tomb of Fu Hao, consort of King Wu Ding, contained precious jade objects and ritual bronze vessels, demonstrating her wealth.
 In addition, texts from the Shang dynasty have been excavated that record Fu Hao leading troops into battle to the north of Shang territories, conquering states, leading services to worship ancestors, and assisting in political affairs at court.
 After her death, Fu Hao was honored by later rulers as Ancestor Xin and given sacrifices to ensure she remained benevolent.

+Ordinary women in the Shang society also played key roles in daily life, producing textiles, preparing food, and managing household economies.
+Some women participated in religious rituals as assistants or minor priestesses, showing that spiritual and ceremonial roles were not limited to elite figures.

 The topics of the oracle bones suggest that the Shang preferred male children, as the question posed to one bone was whether Fu Hao's pregnancy would be good.
 The bone records that the pregnancy was, "not good; [the child] was a girl."
 In addition, male rulers were allowed to marry several wives in order to improve their chances of having male children.
 Fu Hao was, thus, referred to as consort, whereas Fu Jing (婦井) was also the first wife.

+Despite the preference for male heirs, elite women like Fu Hao could exercise significant influence, while other wives and daughters often contributed indirectly to political or economic affairs through household management, religious activities, and arranging alliances through marriage.